 Following the chess analogy, we speak of strategy and tactics in psychotherapy.
 One of the most common student mistakes in the conduct of psychotherapy occurs when the tactics are not consistent with the strategy.
 Strategy refers to our ultimate goals and to decisions about our general approach in helping a given patient in the light of the patient's psychodynamics; while tactics refers to the day-by-day operation of the psychotherapeutic process.
 Thus, for example, if our strategy in the psychotherapy is decided to be one of general support and education and we find ourself employing the tactics of interpretation, something is going to go wrong with the treatment.
-In another example, Freud contrasts a strategy in which treatment is the primary goal.
+In another example, Freud contrasts a strategy in which a case is used primarily for scientific research, with a strategy in which treatment is the primary goal.
 He notes, "Cases which are devoted from the first to scientific purposes and are treated accordingly suffer in their outcome; while the most successful cases are those in which one proceeds, as it were, without any purpose in view, allows oneself to be taken by surprise by any new turn in them, and always meets them with an open mind, free from any presupposition" (1912E; 12:114).